 International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships 1952 (Brussels Convention) is applicable in Montenegro and consequently the Marine and Inland Navigation Act (MINA, 1998) is mostly set out in line with the said Convention.
-Montenegro has made reservation to apply domestic rules for disputes as to the title to or ownership of any ship (Article1, paragraph (1)(o)).
+Sea-going ship is defined as a vessel intended for sea-going navigation, exceeding 12 meters in length and with GT greater than 15, or authorized to carry more than 12 passengers.
+Montenegro has made reservation to apply domestic rules for disputes as to the title to or ownership of any ship (Article 1, paragraph (1)(0)).